This feature is only available with an active Enterprise license. Please add your license key to activate it.

 - Organization owners.

-- A GitHub OAuth provider must be configured to (1) correlate a Sourcebot user with a GitHub user, and (2) to list repositories that the user has access to for User driven syncing.
+- A GitHub external identity provider must be configured to (1) correlate a Sourcebot user with a GitHub user, and (2) to list repositories that the user has access to for User driven syncing.

 - OAuth tokens must assume the